FAQ

 I am an IoT device manufacturer

 IoT device manufacturers are first in line when it comes to compliance.
+The CRA will change the way manufacturers operate.

-Read our practical guides on what you have to do, how much time you have to comply and what the legal ramifications of non-compliance are.
+Our guide covers what you have to do, how much time you have to comply and what the legal ramifications of non-compliance are.

-I am a software company
+I am a software developer

 I import / distribute/ resell